*** Offbeat Perspectives has dug up on our history through online research of 6 of our prominent local political videos.

 The Government will not allow people who had posed a security threat to the country in the past, to exploit the use of film to purvey a false and distorted portrayal of their past actions and detention by the Government.
 The film could undermine public confidence in the Government.

 We have given your request due consideration.
 The prohibition stands as the film gives a distorted and misleading portrayal of Said Zahari’s arrest and detention under the Internal Security Act (ISA) and is an attempt to exculpate him from his past involvement in communist united front activities against the interests of Singapore.

-A 45 minutes documentary produced by activist and artist Seelan Palay.
+A 45-minute documentary produced by activist and artist Seelan Palay.
 It is critical towards the former premier’s rise to power and subsequent crackdown on his opponents.
-The film also includes interviews with prominent figures, and scenes of public protests taken in Singapore.
+The film also includes interviews with prominent figures and scenes of public protests taken in Singapore.

 It was submitted to the authorities in May 2009 as a political film.
-In a hand-delivered letter, the Board of Film Censors (BFC) noted the film contains excerpts from the film Zahari’s 17 Years, which has been gazetted as a banned film under Section 35 of the Films Act.
+In a hand-delivered letter, the Board of Film Censors (BFC) noted the film contains excerpts from the film – Zahari’s 17 Years, which has been gazetted as a banned film under Section 35 of the Films Act.
 As such, the BFC will not classify the film.
-The authorities suggested that an alternative version of the film be submitted, one that do not contain any scenes from Zahari’s 17 Years.
+The authorities suggested for an alternative version of the film be submitted; one that does not contain any scenes from Zahari’s 17 Years.

 The legal status of the film:

 – It is not classified or rated.

 – It is not gazetted as a ban.